Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 Citrus

-Citrus fruits like lemons, limes, and oranges are rich in vitamin C, which helps support the body's natural detoxification processes.
-Vitamin C also helps protect the body against heavy metal toxicity.
+Citrus fruits like lemons, limes and oranges are rich in vitamin C, which may help support general wellbeing.

 Binders and Chelators